-- (c) Cessation after 10 working days of receiving formal written notification - (i) Officers who choose to remain with CSIRO beyond the 10 working days following the receipt of their formal written notification, will receive, in addition to the lump sum or income maintenance benefit (where applicable) the remainder of the formal notice period referred to in sub-paragraph 8(a). - (ii) Employment will terminate at the completion of the period of notice.
+- (c) Cessation after 10 working days of receiving formal written notification - (i) Officers who choose to remain with CSIRO beyond the 10 working days following the receipt of their formal written notification, will receive, in addition to the lump sum or income maintenance benefit (where applicable) the remainder of the formal notice period referred to in sub-paragraph 7(a). - (ii) Employment will terminate at the completion of the period of notice.
 Where, prior to the completion of the notice period, the officer seeks appointment to an advertised vacancy but has not been assessed by the end of the notice period, employment will be extended until the officer's suitability for that position has been determined. - (d) Financial planning, skilling and career support

-When requested by an officer, CSIRO will fund up to two visits to a CSIRO nominated outplacement service to obtain job seeking skills, career assessment and planning and CV preparation.
-In lieu of this, the officer may request an equivalent amount to undertake relevant training.
-In addition, CSIRO will fund one visit to a mutually agreed financial adviser.
+When requested by an officer, CSIRO will fund an outplacement service to obtain job seeking skills and career assessment.
+In lieu of this, the officer may request an equivalent amount to undertake relevant training or other career support.
+In addition, CSIRO will contribute towards one visit to a mutually agreed financial adviser.

-9. Options for Redundancy Benefit
+8. Options for Redundancy Benefit